SPAMLab/SPAMLab.github.io/outreach/videos.md

 If you've ever been to the bottomless pit of procrastination also know as YouTube, you probably already know the drill: subscribe and click the bell to receive notifications of new videos.

-We'll keep this page updated with all the videos, in reverse chronological order.
+We'll keep this page updated with all the videos (including those not made by us, but about our projects), in reverse chronological order.
 Scroll down to go back in time.

 &nbsp;&nbsp;